 A couple of years ago, I re-watched the whole of The Great British Bake Off.
-Maybe I didn’t have enough to do with my life at the time, but if you’re in need of good evening TV, I couldn’t recommend it enough.
+Maybe I didn’t have enough to do with my life at the time, but if you’re in need of good evening TV, I can’t recommend it enough.
 My mental health was at its peak all thanks to Mel and Sue and some iced buns.

 I was highly inspired and couldn’t stay out of the kitchen, rustling up whatever the contestants faced in the challenges.
 One week, they each made a big dish of chocolate soufflé which I immediately craved.
 (This is what will be my ultimate downfall, dear reader.
 My crippling impatience.)
 Even though I didn’t have a soufflé dish, I couldn’t wait and used a random Pyrex bowl.
 However, the dessert that came out of the oven was not a soufflé.
 It was chewy.
 It was crumbly.
 It was horrific.
 To this day, I still don’t know exactly what went wrong but I think it was the Pyrex bowl?